aroizmand/HIDIVE-Subtitle-Translator/README.md

 # HIDIVE Subtitle Translator

-This Tampermonkey script translates HIDIVE subtitles from English to Latin American Spanish in real-time and hides the original English subtitles.
-You can also select a different target language for the translations.
+This Tampermonkey script translates HIDIVE subtitles from English to any language (default Spanish) in real-time.

 ## Features

 - Translates subtitles using OpenAI's GPT-3.5-turbo model
-- Hides original English subtitles
-- Displays translated subtitles with a small black outline for better readability
-- Allows for multiline translations and ensures subtitles are centered
 - Option to select different target languages
+- Styles the subtitles like the ones in Crunchyroll

 ## Installation